A bike store owner smiles while his team works in the background

 • Date the client received any goods or services

-If there are any specific conditions for early or late payments, these should also be included in your business invoice.
+If there are any specific conditions for early or late payments, you can include these in your business invoice.

 Description of goods and services